CASUS

 CASUS is the Countywide Young People’s Substance Misuse service, a multi-disciplinary team of 10 practitioners, a therapy dog and a student therapy dog.
-The team is made up of Social Workers, Nurses, Counsellors, Specialist Substance Misuse Practitioners, Youth Offending Workers and is overseen by a Consultant Psychiatrist.
+The team is made up of Social Workers, Nurses, Counsellors, Specialist Substance Misuse Practitioners, Youth Justice Workers and are overseen by a Consultant Psychiatrist.

 CASUS offers help and advice to young people (up to 18 years) who are getting into difficulties around substances, we are a friendly, professional and kind team, and we always try our best to support young people with their goals.